Add Translate Method to Vector - Demo 05

 The only part of the diagram that we need to think about right now is the function that converts from paddle1’s space to NDC, and from paddle2’s space to NDC.

-These functions in the Python code are the translation of the paddle’s center (i.e. paddle1.position) by the vertex’s offset from the center.
+These functions in the Python code are the translation of the paddle’s center (i.e. paddle1.position) by the vector’s offset from the center.